LearningRegistry/LearningRegistry/LR/README.txt

-This is a test for Pivotal Tracker integration

 This file is for you to describe the LR application.
 Typically you would include information such as the information below: